Interactive MCP Apps: Building Two-Way UIs with useAppState (July 2026)

 React useState is local to the component instance.
 The host does not know about it.
 It disappears when the iframe reloads.
 For UI-only state like open/closed panels or hover effects, that is fine.

 useAppState does something different: it syncs state to the host through updateModelContext.
-When the state changes, the host stores it and makes it available to the model.
+When the state changes, the host stores it and can make it available to the model on a later turn.
 The model can then respond based on what the user did.

 The hook signature is almost identical to useState: